Werkov/Werkov.github.io/_posts/2014-12-16-php-capture.md

 /* Prepare callbacks (with capture)  */
 $callbacks = array();
 foreach($a as $key => $object) {
+	// though $object is same variable, refers to different objects
         $callbacks[$key] = function() use($object) {
                 echo $object->id . "\n";
         };